KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 Using branded domains improves user trust and can boost engagement rates.

+# Domain Types

+CleverTap supports two types of branded domains:

+* **System Domain:** Provided by CleverTap, where you can customize the system-generated short links with your brand's prefix for easy integration without the need for DNS configuration.
+* **Custom Domain:** Enables you to use your own subdomain for complete control over your branding and tracking.
+To use a custom domain, you will need to configure DNS records with your domain provider for proper verification and campaign tracking.

+Both options allow you to define specific settings, such as the URL structure and 404 error page, ensuring your branded domain is set up to suit your needs.

 # Supported Domain Types by Channel

 Branded domain behavior varies by channel as follows: